plone/volto/docs/source/configuration/slots.md

 ```

 `slot`
+:   String.
+    Required.
-:   The name of the slot, where the slot components are stored.
+    The name of the slot where the slot components are stored.

 `name`
+:   String.
+    Required.
-:   The name of the slot component we want to retrieve.
+    The name of the slot component to retrieve.

 ### `unRegisterSlotComponent`